gt-marine-robotics-group/firmware-base/README.md

   Edit from 2/8: Priority for this has increased.
 Protobuf doesn't have interrupts, which means that we will start missing packets if any task takes too long.
 This means that it is officially time for RTOS.
   Everything is currently super-looped, we can add optionality for RTOS if we want more concurrent operation.
 Should be fairly straightforward (BEGINNER) if you're just implementing it, might be closer to INTERMEDIATE if you start doing system design stuff and timeslicing with your modules.

-- **Debugging capabilities - INTERMEDIATE/ADVANCED**
-  Edit from 2/8: Due to Protobuf dominating the Serial connection, would be very nice to have because debug print statements don't work.
-Am currently debugging through the Protobuf receiver like a debug UART.
-  Look into picoprobe.
-Also seems pretty straightforward since there are plenty of examples.

 - **Further compiler related considerations - ADVANCED - OPTIONAL**
   Theoretically Dead Code Elimination means you shouldn't need to worry about #ifdef in the library, but I put flags just to quiet the errors for now, and also moved the flags from config to platform.ini to make them more global.
   Could consider Interface-based design or the Null Object Pattern is apparently a thing where you make a null object that acts as a stand-in to brick when called, eliminating the need for all build flags outside of the classes themselves.